HeavenOf22865/DearYoutubeDownloader/README.md

-DearYoutubeDownloader is a simple graphical app for downloading videos from YouTube written in Python (Basically DearPyGui for yt-dlp).
+DearYoutubeDownloader is a simple graphical app for downloading videos from YouTube written in Python (Basically DearPyGui for yt-dlp)

 !!!
 Requires
 [FFmpeg](https://www.gyan.dev/ffmpeg/builds/#release-builds) !!!